 In the event that you want to sell a property, it must have the IPI settled, since otherwise you will not be able to transfer that property to the buyer’s name.

-buyer.
-Having said this, we advise you to request the IPI certification from your real estate agent before buying the property, since with this you will know whether or not you have debts and, if you do, you will know how much money the property owner owes.
+Having said this, I advise you to request the IPI certification before buying the property, so you will know whether or not you have debts and, if you do, you will know how much money the IPI owner owes.

-Remember to check the current tax exemption at the General Directorate of Internal Taxes, in this way you will know if your property is exempt from paying the IPI or not, so if you are not, you will be able to know how much you should pay.
+Remember to check the current tax exemption at the General Directorate of Internal Taxes, in this way you will know whether or not your property is exempt from paying the IPI.